|Map of Kentucky from the actual survey of Kentucky by Elihu Barker in 1793.|

 John Back was born on November 19, 1774 in Culpeper County, Virginia.
 He moved with his family to Breathitt County, Kentucky, in 1836.
 John Back, Sr. was my maternal 5th great-grandfather.

 William Koger was born around 1784 in Augusta, Cumberland County, Virginia.
-He and and wife were married in Wayne County, Kentucky, on 22 Aug 1810.
+He and his wife were married in Wayne County, Kentucky, on 22 Aug 1810.
 Their exact date of migration to Wayne County is unknown at this time.
 William Koger was my paternal 5th great-grandfather.

 William Logsdon was born around 1736 in Virginia.
 He and his family settled in what would later become Nelson County, Kentucky, before the birth of their daughter Mary Logsdon, in 1786.
 Mary Nelson was the wife of Rev. Hiram Gregory.
 Hiram and Mary were my paternal 5th great-grandparents.